rkallux/TinyRV1-processor/README.md

 # TinyRV1 Processor

-**TinyRV1** is a simplified RISC-V processor designed for educational and experimental purposes.
+**TinyRV1** is a pipelined RISC-V processor designed for educational and experimental purposes.
 This repository contains the hardware design, simulation scripts, test benches, and related files to implement and evaluate the TinyRV1 processor.

 ---

 ## Features

 - **RISC-V Compliance**: Implements a subset of the RISC-V instruction set.
+- **Pipelined Architecture**: Efficiently executes instructions using a multi-stage pipeline.
 - **Modular Design**:
   - ALU (Arithmetic Logic Unit)
   - Control and Datapath